Garmelon/PFERD/CONFIG.md

   ...
 ```

-To do this, you can use the most powerful of arrows, the regex arrow.
+To do this, you can use the most powerful of arrows: The regex arrow.

 ```
 "Lectures/Lecture (\\d+): (.*)\\.PDF" -re-> "Lectures/{i1:02}_{g2.lower().replace(' ', '_')}.pdf"